 Every time I think back on the day, my face is like a cartoon character, mouth gaping, eyes bulging, drool coming out of my mouth.
 “What a whirlwind,” is my main reaction.
-From what you see and hear in society, your wedding day is supposed to be “the best day ever” and “a day you’ll cherish forever and never forget!”
+From what you see and hear in society, your special day day is supposed to be “the best day ever” and “a day you’ll cherish forever and never forget!”

 Sure, we’ll never forget the day, but not because it was all sunshine and peonies.
-Everything after the wedding ceremony was like being dragged behind a bullet train.
+Everything after the ceremony was like being dragged behind a bullet train.
 Giving in to the momentum until it deposited us hours later, a little worse for the mental wear, seemed like the only option.

-It’s not that we didn’t want to celebrate our marriage, but as someone who likes to talk to people one-on-one, our 70-person wedding and even our 18-person rehearsal dinner felt overwhelming.
+It’s not that we didn’t want to celebrate our marriage, but as someone who likes to talk to people one-on-one, our 70-person ceremony/reception and even our 18-person rehearsal dinner felt overwhelming.
 I inevitably neglected some guests more than others—seeing very little of my parents, the two people most deserving of appreciation.

 It may be why I feel more affection for the day on Rainier.